Hornbill-Docs/data-imports-guide/data-imports-guide/organization/overview.md

 * **OrganizationMapping**.
 Maps data from your data source into the generic Hornbill organization record.
 Any value wrapped with "" will be populated with the corresponding response from the SQL Query and is treated literally as a written example.

 ## Set up ODBC Connector for CSV files
 To create a 64 bit ODBC connector for CSV files, you need to have Microsoft Access Text Driver installed.
-This comes with the Microsoft Access Database Engine which can be found as an MS 2010 Redistributable or as an optional part of the Microsoft Office Suite.
+This comes with the Microsoft Access Database Engine, which can be found as an MS 2010 Redistributable or as an optional part of the Microsoft Office Suite.

 #### Step 1
 1. In Windows menu open ODBC Data Sources app as Administrator (in Windows 10 you can type in "ODBC" in the search box on the taskbar to quickly find the ODBC Data Sources app).